Midland M16: Season overview

 The season was not a success for Midland.
 Early results were poor, with significant numbers of retirements that only worsened as the season progressed, despite positive comments from the Midland technical team.
 At the 2006 German Grand Prix, both cars were disqualified for running flexible wings that failed FIA testing.
 The following race in Hungary was the M16's best results - Monteiro and Albers finishing 9th and 10th respectively.

 In September, the Midland team was sold by Alex Shnaider to Dutch car manufacturer Spyker Cars just before the Italian GP.
 The livery was changed to orange and silver, however results did not improve and the team finished 10th in the Constructors' Championship with 0 points.
 Over the course of the season the car scored a median qualifying performance of 19th and median fastest lap performance of 18th.

 Drivers' helmets

 Christijan Albers wore a special helmet at the Canadian Grand Prix to cheer on the Netherlands team at the 2006 FIFA World Cup in Berlin.

+Other

+At the British Grand Prix ITV F1 reporter Louise Goodman became the first woman to be involved in a pit stop when she removed the left rear tyre of Tiago Monteiro during a pit stop at Midland.